 - Social Interaction – Many of us are used to chatting to colleagues in the workplace and miss the social aspect of working in the office.
-If physical contact isn’t possible you can use one of the many videoconferencing tools such as Zoom, Microsoft Teams or Google Meets to connect with other members of your team.
-These connections don’t all need to be work-related, a virtual tea-break or lunch break is a great way to get together.
+If physical contact isn’t possible you can use one of the many videoconferencing tools such as Zoom, Microsoft Teams or Google Meet to connect with other members of your team.
+These connections don’t all need to be work-related; a virtual tea-break or lunch break is a great way to get together.

 How can company managers and leaders help team members that are starting to display symptoms of the mental health issues associated with prolonged quarantining?
 What practical tips do you have for managers and leaders on how to have honest, vulnerable conversations with employees that are struggling with their mental health?

-Lisa Molloy: Conversations with employees happen in a number of ways such as regular one to one meetings, appraisals or more informal chats all of which can provide platforms to discuss any problems an employee may be having.
+Lisa Molloy: Conversations with employees happen in a number of ways such as regular one to one meetings, appraisals or more informal chats; all of which can provide platforms to discuss any problems an employee may be having.

 Be approachable and consider asking open questions like “How are you doing at the moment?” or “Is there anything that I can do for you?”.
 Make sure the conversation is private and supportive and try to discover what you can do to help.
 It is important for the employee to know that they can share as much or as little as they want to with you.
 Following the initial conversation make sure you schedule a follow-up meeting or check-in to see how they are getting on.

 As a line manager, you are not also expected to be an expert in mental health and in some cases, empathy and support may be all that is required.
-However, where there are serious problems the best approach is to offer referral to someone professionally trained.
-Many organisations have Employee Assistance Programmes (EAPs) where trained counsellors provide support to employees, within an agreed framework.
+However, where there are serious problems, the best approach is to offer referral to someone professionally trained.
+Many organisations have Employee Assistance Programmes (EAP’s) where trained counsellors provide support to employees, within an agreed framework.
 Where such programmes are not in place, employers could refer their employees directly to a counsellor or psychotherapist, accredited with a professional body, as needed.

-As a leader, you should strive to provide a safe culture and a safe environment, where employees feel comfortable disclosing any mental health problems.
+As a leader, you should strive to provide a safe culture and environment, where employees feel comfortable disclosing any mental health problems.
 In addition, managers should take the time to get to know their teams and communicate with them regularly so when the time comes, they will be able to notice any emotional difficulties or changes that might be happening for an employee.

 What are some good resources people can access that will help them better look after their mental health and their general wellbeing?

 Lisa Molloy: The IACP website has a range of practical tips, resources and videos to help people look after their mental health.
-We also have a nationwide directory on our website containing details of thousands of professionally qualified and accredited counsellors or psychotherapists.
+We also have a nationwide directory on our website containing details of thousands of professionally qualified and accredited counsellors and psychotherapists.